ebukaaa/react-native-expo-starter/README.md

 # react-native-expo-starter
-Starter file for React Native using Expo CLI
+Starter project for React Native using Expo CLI